telvis07/RepData_PeerAssessment2/report.md

 df$TOTALCOST <- df$PROPDMG * 10 ** df$PROPDMGEXP_mapped
 ```

-Finally, let's aggregate our transformed data by `EVTYPE` since all of our results are based on aggreagate of `EVTYPE`
+Finally, let's aggregate our transformed data by `EVTYPE` since all of our results are based on aggregates of `EVTYPE`

 ```r